pierg75/ddh-remover/README.md

 Pierguido L.
 It removes files found by the ddh utility. ddh has to be used with the json output to be parsed by ddh-remover.
-This can be saved in a file or read from stdin with a pipe a pipe
+This can be saved in a file or read from stdin with a pipe

 USAGE:
     ddh-remover [FLAGS] [OPTIONS]